Los Hermanos Penitentes Society

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Carved wood skeleton of the female angle of death Dona Sebastiana with human hair and covered with gesso.
+Carved wood skeleton of the female angel of death Dona Sebastiana with human hair and covered with gesso.
 The figure holds a bow and arrow in her hands and sits in a two wheeled cart made of cottonwood sticks lashed together with hide.
 A wooden axe sits inside the cart.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome